MultiSafepay/docs/content/payment-methods/klarna.md

 1. Under **To-dos**, click **Activate two-factor authentication**.
 2. In the dialog, click **Start the setup**.
 3. Open the Google Authenticator app and scan the QR code.
-4. Enter the one-time authorization code from the app, and click **Set up authentication**.
+4. Enter the one-time authorization code from the app, and then click **Set up authentication**.

 </details>